slatedocs/slate/source/includes/marketplace.md

 In addition to the information you already have in the composer.json for your plugin add:
 - `type` must have value `mautic-plugin`.
 The Marketplace is filtering PHP packages by this tag.
 It is required to show up in the Marketplace.
 - `extra.install-directory-name` specifies the directory name for the bundle.
 Correct directory name is important for PSR4 autoloading.
 It must be the same as in the namespace in your PHP classes.
-- `require.php` be sure to specify PHP version range that you test the plugin on.
-Ideally it should be the same as the Mautic supported PHP versions.
-But don't let your users install your plugin on versions you do not support.
+- `require.php` be sure to specify the PHP version range that you test the plugin against.
+Ideally it should be the same as the Mautic's [supported PHP versions](https://www.mautic.org/download/requirements).
+Do not allow users to install the plugin on versions that are not supported.
 - `require.ext-*` if your plugin require some PHP extension, please list them in the require section too.
 No one knows on what servers your plugin will run on.
 - `require.mautic/core-lib` it's important to specify which Mautic versions your plugin supports.
 Write only the versions you or your community tested with.